progressify/pysunsky/readme.md

 ## Installation

-You can add in your requirements.txt:
+You can add in your `requirements.txt`:

 ```
 git+https://github.com/progressify/pysunsky